-Any Variance permitting roof recovering must be applied for in writing by the Design Authority, addressed to the RoofStar Guarantee Program prior to the tendering of documents.
+Any Variance permitting roof recovering must be applied for in writing by the Design Authority, addressed to the RoofStar Guarantee Program prior to the tendering of documents (see 1.3.6 Variances).
 To qualify for a Variance, the following conditions must be met and confirmed in the written application:

-- 1) The new roof system must be properly secured to the existing deck structure (see Part 3 SECURING the ROOF ASSEMBLY). - 2) The existing roof system must be distinct and physically separate from other roof areas. - 3) The request for a Variance must identify the type of roof system Conventionally Insulated, Protected Membrane Roof System or Modified Protected Membrane Roof System. - 4) Conventionally Insulated Systems only: The existing roof system must be independently surveyed by qualified professionals using calibrated moisture detection equipment and cut tests, and the resulting survey shall be formally documented for review by the Guarantor.
+- 1) The new roof system must be properly secured to the existing deck structure (see Part 3 SECURING the ROOF ASSEMBLY). - 2) The existing roof system must be distinct and physically separate from other roof areas. - 3) The request for a Variance must identify the type of roof system Uninsulated, Conventionally Insulated, Protected Membrane Roof System or Modified Protected Membrane Roof System. - 4) Uninsulated Systems only: The existing roof system must be free of blisters and breaches in the membrane.
+Systems constructed on a wood deck must be independently surveyed by qualified professionals using calibrated moisture detection equipment.
+Moisture detected in a wood deck must be investigated by cutting the membrane and probing the deck for moisture and deterioration.
+The resulting survey shall be formally documented for review by the Guarantor. - 5) Conventionally Insulated Systems only: The existing roof system must be independently surveyed by qualified professionals using calibrated moisture detection equipment and cut tests, and the resulting survey shall be formally documented for review by the Guarantor.
 Where electronic moisture detection identifies wet roof system material, the following requirements for cut tests apply, based on roof area.
-All cut tests shall be independently documented for review by the Guarantor: - 1) At least three (3) cut tests for roof areas up to 20,000 sf (200 squares), or one (1) cut test for every 2000 sf (20 squares), whichever is more. - 2) One (1) cut test for every 3000 sf (30 squares) of roof area that exceeds the first 20,000 sf (200 squares). - 3) One (1) cut test for each small roof area measuring no more than 200 sf (2 squares). - 4) Where the roof has been constructed with a structurally sloped deck, at least 50% of the required cut tests shall sample roof areas in or near valleys, and areas; samples shall also be taken near roof drains. - 5) Where the roof has been constructed with a structurally flat deck, samples shall be taken near roof drains and in a random pattern across the roof. - 6) All cut tests for existing SBS-modified membrane roof systems shall be performed to ASTM D7636/D7636M, 11 Standard Practice for Sampling and Analysis of Modified Bitumen Roof Systems. - 7) Existing Conventionally Insulated Roof Systems constructed with expanded polystyrene insulation (EPS) may qualify for a RoofStar Guarantee, subject to the General Conditions and Limitations below.
+All cut tests shall be independently documented for review by the Guarantor: - 1) At least three (3) cut tests for roof areas up to 20,000 sf (200 squares), or one (1) cut test for every 2000 sf (20 squares), whichever is more. - 2) One (1) cut test for every 3000 sf (30 squares) of roof area that exceeds the first 20,000 sf (200 squares). - 3) One (1) cut test for each small roof area measuring no more than 200 sf (2 squares). - 4) Where the roof has been constructed with a structurally sloped deck, at least 50% of the required cut tests shall sample roof areas in or near valleys, and areas; samples shall also be taken near roof drains. - 5) Where the roof has been constructed with a structurally flat deck, samples shall be taken near roof drains and in a random pattern across the roof. - 6) All cut tests for existing SBS-modified membrane roof systems shall be performed to ASTM D7636/D7636M, 11 Standard Practice for Sampling and Analysis of Modified Bitumen Roof Systems. - 6) Existing Conventionally Insulated Roof Systems constructed with expanded polystyrene insulation (EPS) may qualify for a RoofStar Guarantee, subject to the General Conditions and Limitations below.